-Well, now we’re entering a new generation of Max-Q laptops that Nvidia promises will be three-times thinner and faster.
-The Asus ROG Zephyrus GX501 stands at the forefront of this new class of gaming machine that offers the power of a desktop replacement in an ultra-portable package a little thicker than your average .
+However, now that we’ve entered a new generation of Nvidia Max-Q laptops with technology that allows them to be up to three times thinner and faster, things are changing.
+The Asus ROG Zephyrus GX501 sits comfortably at the top of this new breed of gaming machines and it offers the power of a high end desktop in a package that’s almost as thin as the average Ultrabook.

 Here is the Asus ROG Zephyrus GX501 configuration sent to TechRadar for review: